GRIT is one of the biggest contributors to being successful

 This is especially important in the early days of starting a business.
 You’d agree most of the time things don’t go the way you would like.
 It would be nice if it were easy, but it usually isn’t.
 Frankly, startups are hard as hell.

 There are a lot of character qualities that can help you succeed.
-For me it has been, persistence, perseverance and tenacity.
+For us it has been, persistence, perseverance and tenacity.
 These by far, have been the most important.
-I know they may seem similar, but in my experience, they have proven to be different and each is useful for different situations.
+To you they may seem similar, but in our experience, they have proven to be different and each is useful for different situations.
 They are all key components of cultivating the qualities of grit.
 The art of cultivating exceptional performance in the face of adversity.
 The work from researcher and psychologist Angela Duckworth only made these qualities more evident to me when she released the book ‘Grit – the power of passion and perseverance’.

-The is my experience of these important qualities.
+This is our experience of these important qualities.

 If at first you don’t succeed…

 Take persistence.
-To me, persistence is a bit like pestering.
-Even though you have told me “no” a few times, as my offering gets better, I will keep coming back to try to convince you to do what I would like you to do.
+Persistence is a bit like pestering.
+Even though you have been told “no” a few times, as the offering gets better, you will keep going back to try to convince people to do what you would like them to do.
 You have to be careful though.
 Pestering can get you into trouble.
-You need to have a good sense when you are pushing it too far, and you have to be offering something of real value.
+You need to have a good sense of when you are pushing it too far, and you have to be offering something of real value.
 Being persistent does not have to be annoying.
-I always try to get permission to come back.
-I ask, “if I can fix what you don’t like, can we talk again?”
+Always try to get permission to come back.
+Ask, “if I can fix what you don’t like, can we talk again?”
 Whether it is trying to get people to invest or buy your product, no matter how good the offering, often it still takes a lot of persistence.